Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Dave and Meg suggested we go out to Shandong Mama, a cheap and cheerful dumpling joint.
 OH MY GOD, THESE DUMPLINGS WERE SO GOOD — fried dumplings filled with pork and chives, steamed “Melbourne dumplings” filled with chicken and a variety seafood.
 They were so good, we went back the very next night.

-We also had some nice Malaysian food, some of the best pho I’ve ever had, ice cream made with liquid nitrogen, and more glorious Australian breakfasts than you can shake a fist at.
+I also had some nice Malaysian food, some of the best pho I’ve ever had, ice cream made with liquid nitrogen, and more glorious Australian breakfasts than you can shake a fist at.

 And if you want desserts, you are in trouble.
 Melbourne is a multi-ethnic city, but its largest ethnic contingents are Greek and Italian.
 That translates into a LOT of quality bakeries!